ProgrammersBeats/axios-auth-helper/README.md

-## Axios Helper for Vue.js
+## Axios Instance/Helper for Vue.js

-This Axios helper simplifies making API calls in Vue.js by handling session timeouts, auto-logout, and error handling, keeping your user sessions secure and API calls manageable.
+This Axios Instance/helper simplifies making API calls in Vue.js by handling session timeouts, auto-logout, and error handling, keeping your user sessions secure and API calls manageable.

-> **Note:** This helper will automatically log out users after 20 minutes of inactivity.
+> **Note:** This Instance/helper will automatically log out users after 20 minutes of inactivity.

 ---